daniOrtiz11/car-pooling/README.md

 *Postman brand - https://github.com/postmanlabs*

-A Json collection of Postman is provided in the repository for the purpose of testing operations once the API is deployed, although it is not mandatory to test operations in this way.
+A JSON Postman [`collection`](./postman/table-booking.postman_collection.json) is provided in the repository for the purpose of testing operations once the API is deployed, although it is not mandatory to test operations in this way.
 To install Postman we go to their <a href="https://www.postman.com/downloads/" target="_blank">official site</a> and select our operating system.

 ## Getting Started